 If you are the master of a pleasure craft that you intend to take overseas, there are a number of safety and administrative matters that must be taken care of before you can depart.

-Under section 21 of the Maritime Transport Act, a master of a pleasure craft of both New Zealand and international flagged vessels, must notify the Director of Maritime New Zealand of their intention to depart New Zealand before they leave.
+Under section 21 of the Maritime Transport Act, masters of all pleasure craft must notify the Director of Maritime New Zealand of their intention to depart New Zealand before they leave.